Network-Sec/privATM/README.md

 ```

 ## Vuln Drivers
-Loading of vulnerable drivers like `Capcom.sys` (not included, put in same folder) when `SeLoadDriverPrivilege` is present as well as generic check for common vulnerable drivers already installed on the system.
+Detection and eventually loading & exploitation of vulnerable drivers like `Capcom.sys` (not included, put in same folder) when `SeLoadDriverPrivilege` is present as well as generic check for common vulnerable drivers already installed on the system.

-We haven't yet fully tested if we can pull off driver loading, purely with Powershell / c# - it's right now one of many TODO items that may or may not work in the end.
-The exploitation of already installed drivers should however work anyways.

 ```
 Your selection: 14